bearhw/LIPPEN/figure_reproduce/REPRODUCE.md

 ## Stage 3: Plotting

-Open `plot.py` and follow the inline comments to insert the collected timing data into the appropriate placeholders.
-Running the script will generate Figure 4.
+Open `eval_data.json` and insert your collected timing data into the corresponding fields for each architecture.
+Once the JSON file is populated, simply run `plot.py`.
+The script will automatically read your data, calculate the overheads, and generate Figure 4.